Singer Audition Guide and FAQ

 Keith Lancaster has once again assembled worship music — arrangements of songs of worship for the next set of Praise and Harmony CDs from The Acappella Company.

-We are seeking talented singers to audition as quartets to record the next album during recording sessions in March 2019 in Bentonville, Arkansas.
+We are seeking talented singers to audition as quartets to record the next album during recording sessions in July, 2020 in Decatur, Alabama.
 We are in search of outstanding singers who are willing to commit to plenty of rehearsals with the goal of impeccable blend, pitch, and interpretation of the songs.
 We will be recording 25 more traditional songs and 25 more contemporary worship songs.

 Read below for details on how to audition.
 You can also contact Tammy@Acappella.com for more information.